-In January I couldn’t bring myself to compose a newsletter, so deep in the belly of this particular beast was I.
+Earlier this year, I couldn’t bring myself to write, so deep in the belly of this particular beast was I.

 Now, I have shifted somewhat in my relationship to the experience of failure.
 I am feeling grateful for it.
 The journey I have been on has brought me to a new appreciation for the bedfellows that are failure and hubris.